 My thoughtful mother-in-law found this ikea bed canopy at a yard sale almost two years ago for Lucy's room.

 While I really like it, I wanted to change it up a bit for Nora's new room.
 I found this sheet of linen scrapbook paper that I've decided to use as the color inspiration for the nursery.
-With that in mind, I chose a rust red corduroy (that looks velvety) to alter the canopy.
-I cut off the old flags.

 Then I made a template for my new flags.